Now that many are starting to look forward to the end of lockdown, schools are facing challenges they’ve never experienced before.

 #6 Bust a Rhyme

-This next engaging team building activities for kids is Ideal for more than five players.
-You can start the Bust a Rhyme game by making all participants stand 6 feet apart in a circle.
+This next one on the list of engaging team building activities for kids is ideal for more than five players.
+Start the Bust a Rhyme game by making all participants stand 6 feet apart in a circle.
 First, pick a leader to say a word (like “cat”), then have the child to his right say a word with the same rhyme.
 Continue around the circle before you get back to the leader!
 The following person then becomes the leader, and the game continues.
 If someone gets a word wrong, can’t think of one or say something that isn’t rhyming, then they’ll do five squats.

 #7 Simon Says (Stay 6 Feet Away!)

 A study in the Journal of Early Childhood Research Quarterly indicates that this classic game, Simon Says, is a key to improving children’s chances to succeed in the classroom.
 The study found that children’s capacity to self-regulate is crucial in their language and literacy development.
 Kids who are good at self-regulation can control their feelings and actions to accomplish a specific goal.
 Such fun school outdoor activities in Melbourne are best for children younger than in the first grade.
 Ask them to play “Simon Says” by following the directions but doing the opposite of what they’re asked for.

 Another one on the list of exciting and interactive team building activities for kids is the Stand Up Game.
 Students will stand up and say a number in this game, but if two students stand up simultaneously, they’re out.
 A version of this game is an excellent social distancing classroom experience as students can sit behind their desks while playing.

 To play, tell students that they’re going to count to five as a class.
 Tell them that one student has to stand up and say the number one (1).
 Then another student has to stand up and say number two (2), and so on up to five (5).
 Any student can stand up at any moment, but they lose if two students stand up simultaneously.

 #9 Cross the River